 Not to mention, the knife wasn’t easily accessible to Rowe, which was another reason why he wasn’t legally guilty.
 The knife must be within the person’s reach for unlawful claims to be made.

 Read also: Michigan Knife Laws

-However, there are some clearly defined public locations where the possession of concealed knives is strictly restricted.
+However, there are some clearly defined public locations where concealed knives are strictly restricted.
 These include:

-- Any police offices or stations, except in case of taking permission of the chief law enforcement officer in charge
+- Any police offices or stations, except in case of taking permission from the chief law enforcement officer in charge

 - Within a 25 feet perimeter around polling locations during elections